 You will ensure every transition is safe, well-planned and person-centred, delivering meaningful outcomes including increased autonomy, choice and improved quality of life.
 Working in partnership with individuals, families, commissioners, local authorities and health and social care professionals, you will align stakeholders around clear plans, realistic timelines and shared accountability.

 This role sits at the intersection of project delivery, person-centred practice, governance and partnership working ensuring mobilisation activity is robust, compliant and outcomes focused.
 You will provide oversight and assurance that accommodation, staffing models and support structures are in place, that regulatory and quality requirements are met, and that mobilisations transition smoothly into “business as usual” delivery.
-As growth fluctuates, you will also take a proactive approach to capacity planning deploying resource to high-impact projects that strengthen mobilisation readiness, embed learning and drive continuous improvement.
+As growth fluctuates, you will also take a proactive approach to capacity planning: deploying resource to high-impact projects that strengthen mobilisation readiness, embed learning and drive continuous improvement.